Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: Conclusions

 \item Finally, we subtract the reconstructed CIB map out of SFD, which leads to the new, LSS-cleaned CSFD dust map. \end{enumerate}

 The correction term, i.e., the reconstructed CIB map, is itself a valuable product for tracing the matter density field in the Universe.
-We achieve a mean $\rm SNR \sim 2.5$ for every spatial resolution element and a combined SNR of order thousands.
+We achieve a mean $\rm SNR \sim 3$ for every spatial resolution element and a combined SNR of the order of thousands.
 Via cross-correlating with a Galactic HI 21~cm map, we show that our reconstructed CIB map is indeed foreground-free to high fidelity.
 This is in stark contrast with, e.g., the $IRAS$ 100~$\mu$m channel map and most other EBL maps where the foreground has been hampering cosmological applications.

 We validate CSFD, our new Galactic dust reddening map, via stacking various star, galaxy, AGN, and quasar samples and show that the imprints of LSS are largely removed.
-The CSFD map is thus significantly cleaner and more faithfully traces the true Galactic reddening field than the original SFD.
-As an example application in cosmology experiments, we show that CSFD reveals a selection effect in DESI, where faint, high-redshift targets are preferentially in slightly low extinction regions.
-Such systematics can now be readily removed by re-applying extinction correction using CSFD before further cosmology analyses in DESI.
+Although there are small one-halo term residuals (for bright, low-redshift galaxies), the CSFD map is significantly cleaner and more faithfully traces the true Galactic reddening field than the original SFD.
+As an example application in cosmology experiments, we show that CSFD reveals a selection effect in DESI, where faint, high-redshift targets are preferentially selected in slightly low extinction regions.
+Such systematics can now be readily removed by re-applying extinction corrections using CSFD before further cosmology analyses in DESI.
 Since CSFD has minimal extragalactic contamination, it can also serve as a new template to mitigate the Galactic foreground in CMB and intensity mapping experiments.

-The new CSFD Galactic dust reddening map carries most of the properties of the original SFD, including the map unit and calibration, sky coverage, SNR, and large-scale zero points.
+The SFD dust map is likely sufficient for most galaxy evolution studies at high latitudes but not precision cosmology.
+The new CSFD Galactic dust reddening map carries most of the properties of the original SFD, including the map unit and calibration, sky coverage, SNR, and large-scale zero-points.
 On small scales, CSFD is significantly more accurate; it minimizes the risk of potential CIB-induced biases in downstream analyses.
 For these reasons, we conclude that replacing SFD with CSFD for future Galactic extinction corrections is both straightforward and beneficial for more accurate cosmology and astrophysics.